-- 1. A Parish Priest (a priest who is a rector or a priest in-charge) must consult the Parish Council and agree the time or times of the proposed annual leave. - 2.
-Annual leave may be taken by an assistant priest or deacon in a parish at such time or times as the priest of the parish or district approves.
+- A Parish Priest (a priest who is a rector or a priest in-charge) must consult the Parish Council and agree the time or times of the proposed annual leave. - Annual leave may be taken by an assistant priest or deacon in a parish at such time or times as the priest of the parish (a priest who is a rector or a priest in-charge) or district approves.